AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/04_Embedded.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The :ada:`Size` aspect indicates the minimum number of bits required to
-represent an object, and it can be used to confirm expectations.
-When applied
+represent an object.
+When applied to a type, the :ada:`Size` aspect is telling
-to a type, the :ada:`Size` aspect is telling the compiler to not make record or
+the compiler to not make record or array components of a type :ada:`T` any
-array components of a type :ada:`T` any smaller than :ada:`X` bits.
-Therefore,
+smaller than :ada:`X` bits.
+Therefore, a common usage for this aspect is to
-a common usage for this aspect is to just confirm expectations: developers
+just confirm expectations: developers specify :ada:`'Size` to tell the compiler
-specify :ada:`'Size` to tell the compiler that :ada:`T` should fit :ada:`X`
+that :ada:`T` should fit :ada:`X` bits, and the compiler will tell them if they
-bits, and the compiler will tell them if they are right (or wrong).
+are right (or wrong).

 When the specified size value is larger than necessary, it can cause objects to
 be bigger in memory than they would be otherwise.
 For example, for some